intelligentnode/IntelliJava/README.md

 [![GitHub](https://img.shields.io/github/license/Barqawiz/IntelliJava?style=for-the-badge)](https://opensource.org/licenses/Apache-2.0)

 Intelligent java (IntelliJava) is the ultimate tool for Java developers looking to integrate with the latest language models and deep learning frameworks.
-The library provides a simple and intuitive API with convenient methods for sending text input to models like GPT-3 and DALL·E, and receiving generated text or images in return.
+The library provides a simple and intuitive API with convenient methods for sending text input to models like GPT-3 and DALL·E, and receiving generated text, speech or images in return.
 With just a few lines of code, you can easily access the power of cutting-edge AI models to enhance your projects.

 The supported models:
 - **OpenAI**: Access GPT-3 to generate text and DALL·E to generate images.
 OpenAI is preferred when you want quality results without tuning.